 Recently, however, South Koreans' opinions of the North have shifted as North Korea has demonstrated a more aggressive posture.
 In addition to testing nuclear devices, the North performed 2 acts of war against South Korea in 2010 (see "Defense" and p.
 12 of History and Myth).
 Some Southerners now feel threatened by North Korea, although skeptical that war will occur.
-Others view their government's response to the crises of recent years as weak, while a substantial majority oppose poor and communist.
+Others view their government's response to the crises of recent years as weak, while a substantial majority oppose resuming aid to North Korea until it apologizes for its actions in 2010.

+In addition to concerns about North Korea's recent aggression, some South Koreans also worry about the economic realities of reunification.
+South Korea, which is wealthy and capitalist, has a radically different economic system from North Korea, which is poor and communist.
 Integrating their 2 economies would involve massive wealth transfers from the South to the North and potentially lead to social problems.
 After decades in which the 2 countries have developed along very different paths, South Koreans increasingly see the North as a distinct country with a different culture.
 Consequently, they fear the costs and doubt the rewards of reunification.

-In addition to concerns about North Korea's recent aggression, some South Koreans also worry about the economic realities of reunification.
-South Korea, which is wealthy and capitalist, has a radically different economic system from North Korea, which is for defending each other in the event of an attack by a third country.
-While South Korea has contributed troops to support the US in Afghanistan and Iraq, the US maintains a force of nearly 35,000 troops in South Korea.